 Who Fits Specialty Contact Lenses?

-If you have been told that contact lenses are not an option, speak with an optometrist trained in fitting specialty contact lenses.
-At Cornea and Contact Institute of Minnesota, our optometrists can offer several alternative high-quality options for rare or severe eye conditions.
+If you have been told that contact lenses are not an option, speak with an optometrist trained in fitting specialty contact lenses. our optometrists at Cornea and Contact Institute of Minnesota can offer several alternative high-quality options for rare or severe eye conditions.

 How Is an Optometrist Trained in Fitting Specialty Contact Lenses Unique?